Budibase/website/content/blog/updates/v3/launchweek/day3.md

 Branching opens the door to a huge degree of sophistication within our automation rules.
 To keep this manageable, we’ve added panning and zooming within the Automation section of Budibase.

 The more complex your rules are, the trickier it is to understand their structure.
-With our new pan and zoom buttons, we can quickly shift our focus between granular subflows - or we can take a step back and view the big picture.
+With our new pan and zoom buttons, we can quickly shift our focus between indivudal branches - or we can take a step back and view the big picture.

 ![Pan and Zoom automations](https://res.cloudinary.com/daog6scxm/image/upload/v1730387330/campaigns/3.0/day%203/CleanShot_2024-10-31_at_15.08.13_d8kvls.gif)